Siege of Vicksburg

 short skirmish, and arriving at New Carthage on April 6.

-Next came three transports, the Forest Queen, Silver Wave and
+and Carondelet.
+Next came three transports, the Forest Queen,

-Henry Clay, barricaded with cotton bales, while the gunboat
+Silver Wave and Henry Clay, barricaded with cotton bales, while

-at 10 o'clock, the vessels dropped slowly down the river and
+the Yazoo at 10 o'clock, the vessels dropped slowly down the river

 which immediately opened a vigorous fire.
 As the gunboats